meikemorren/CrossCulturalChallengesTPB/readme.md

 ### Input

-The input folder contains three files:
+The input folder contains:
 - Hofstede values
 - GLOBE values
-- The matrices (note that we have collected more variables than used in the paper)
+- The matrices (MASEM_study_2020_R.txt)
+- The additional information on the studies (MASEM_study_2020_R_meta.txt)

+Note that data.txt can be analyzed using the newly-developed, user-friendly shiny app: Jak, S., Li, H., Kolbe, L., & Cheung, M. W. (2020, June 24). webMASEM: a shiny-app for one-stage MASEM.
+Retrieved from osf.io/wh6d3

 ### Code